 The bronze infiltration varies from print to print, resulting in some variety in coloration, ranging from very dark brown to a lighter brownish gold.
 Models with large overhangs may require support structures to be printable, unlike our other materials.

 Our bronze material is a rich polished copper color.
 It's very heavy and the hand-polishing process leaves them with superior smoothness and sheen.
 Our bronze material captures very fine detail which can include things like bold facial expressions, even at 30mm scale.
 Polished bronze goes through a multi-step polishing to give it its smooth, glossy finish.
 This material is ideal for users who want the maximum level of fidelity to their 3D design, strength and durability, and a beautiful, long-lasting model.
 These minis are made using the lost wax method, where a wax mold is 3D printed to create a cast in plaster.
 Molten bronze is poured into the cast, and the cast is broken away.
 This bronze is made up of 10% tin and 90% copper.
 Once it has cooled, the model is polished until it has a smooth, bright luster.
-This polishing process uses a combination of machine and hand polishing to provide its smooth finish.
+This polishing process provides its smooth finish.

 Cast figures must be polished after manufacturing.
 As a result, some interior or recessed detail may be difficult to reach and can have slightly lower fidelity or smoothness than exterior detail.